DivvyPayHQ/web-homework/backend.md

 You do not have to complete all of these objectives, but do as many as you can without wasting your time.

-The completed homework assignment must have a usable interface that loads dynamically and is interactive.

 For **senior engineers**, complete enough of the project to demonstrate your abilities as a senior.
 This should be more than 3 objectives.
 You can modify anything you need to with this project, so kick the tires and show us what you can do.

 For **mid-level engineers**, complete any 3 objectives.